ray-project/ray/doc/source/serve/autoscaling.md

 This section should help you:

-- Understand how Ray Serve autoscaling works
+- Understand how Ray Serve autoscaling works.
-- Learn how to configure the parameters for your workload
+- Learn how to configure the parameters for your workload.

 ## Autoscaling architecture